jaames/iro.js/README.md

 var colorPicker = new iro.ColorPicker('#color-picker-container');
 ```

-You can use a DOM object instead of a CSS selector -- this might be more suitable if you're integrating iro.js into an application built with Vue, React, Angular, etc.
+You can also use a DOM object instead of a CSS selector if necessary -- this might be more suitable if you're integrating iro.js into an application built with Vue, React, Angular, etc.

 ### Color Picker Options